MikePacey/Lancaster-HEC/docs/login.rst

 .. code-block:: console

-  ssh -X username@wayland.hec.lancaster.ac.uk
+  ssh -X username@wayland-2022.hec.lancaster.ac.uk

-From a local Windows PC, the HEC can be accessed using PuTTY or any ssh (Secure Shell) capable application using the same hostname: wayland.hec.lancs.ac.uk.
+From a local Windows PC, the HEC can be accessed using PuTTY or any ssh (Secure Shell) capable application using the same hostname: wayland-2022.hec.lancs.ac.uk.
 The PuTTY application is available on AppsAnywhere to enable ssh connections on university PCs.

 For Windows PC users who wish to use applications on the HEC which